-Compared to the rest of the San Diego market, the Mission Hills region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the San Diego market, the Mission Hills submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 1 listings have been listed, which means office spaces are probably going fast.
+In the last 90 days, 2 listings have come on the market, which means new listings most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 50% of the available space in the Mission Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 2,890 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most buildings in this region are close to 2 floors.
 Most buildings in this area were built in 1981 and are Class C.